 |Title||Program description||Type||Credit||Event date|

 This interactive livestream course is designed to rekindle meaning in work and home life.
-Participants will learn how to recognize the signs and symptoms of burnout, identify key drivers of burnout, and implement effective action plans to prevent burnout.
-The course is led by a preventive and occupational psychiatrist who uses superhero metaphors to focus on reaching individual potentials.
-The solutions-focused approach will lead participants to explore personal lifestyle habits, values, ideal work and life scenarios, concrete goals, and the importance of positive support systems.
+Participants learn how to recognize the signs and symptoms of burnout, identify key drivers of burnout, and implement effective action plans to prevent burnout.
+Led by a preventive and occupational psychiatrist, this solutions-focused course leads participants to explore personal lifestyle habits, values, ideal work and life scenarios, concrete goals, and the importance of positive support systems.